-RBSA Advisorv Groups
+RBSA Advisory Groups

-The contributions of the RBSA advisory groups were essential to designing and planning another successful RBSA efficiency organizations working to accelerate the innovation and adoption of energy-efficient products, services and practices in the Northwest.
+The contributions of the RBSA advisory groups were essential to designing and planning another successful RBSA study.

+NEEA is an alliance of more than 140 Northwest utilities and energy efficiency organizations working to accelerate the innovation and adoption of energy-efficient products, services and practices in the Northwest.

-Many thanks to all of the Northwest utilities that participated in the quarterly meetings, provided billing data, and contributed suggestions About this Study
+Many thanks to all of the Northwest utilities that participated in the quarterly meetings, provided billing data, and contributed suggestions throughout the course of the project.